HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 :header-rows: 1
 *  - Scenario
    - Outcome
-*  - Asset tag is accidentally or intentionally removed
+*  - Asset Tag is accidentally or intentionally removed
    - The asset is moved to the current rack's Unplaced grid
 *  - Tagged asset is moved within a tracked rack
    - The asset's RU is automatically updated in Hyperview